stckgrnmnstr/Crimefinderapp/README.md

 1. C,E,M as equal to variable
 2. Lambda, i², ∆ as equal to complex with subset routines for wavelength, imaginary unit and delta maneuver

+p.s.
+the files are not to be used for other programs from this private repository